 What is Goodpasture syndrome?

-Goodpasture syndrome is a rare autoimmune disease that affects the lungs and kidneys.
+Goodpasture syndrome is a group of acute illnesses that affects the lungs and kidneys.

-Normally, the immune system makes antibodies to fight off germs.
-With Goodpasture
+It involves an autoimmune disorder.
+Normally, the immune system makes antibodies to

 What causes Goodpasture syndrome?